 The award was presented at the opening ceremony of the 23rd International Symposium for Mathematical Programming (ISMP) in France in July 2018.
-ISMP takes place every three years and is the flagship conference in the field of mathematical optimization.
+ISMP takes place every three years and is the flagship conference in the field of mathematical optimisation.
 The prize was awarded for a paper and the software SDPNAL+ that it refers.

-Traditional optimization methods can only solve small and medium scale (say, matrix dimension is less than 2000 and the number of constraints is less than 5000) SDP.
+Traditional optimisation methods can only solve small and medium scale (say, matrix dimension is less than 2000 and the number of constraints is less than 5000) SDP.
 Fortunately, large-scale SDP can be solved efficiently by SDPNAL+ now.
 Numerical experiments in the paper and other benchmark tests show that SDPNAL+ is a state-of-the-art solver for large-scale SDP and it is the only viable software to solve many large-scale SDPs at present.
 The largest SDP problem that is solved has matrix dimension 9261 and the number of constraints more than 12 million, which boosts the solvable scale to thousands of times.
 In particular, the prize jury chair Dr. Michael Grant presented a concrete example shared by the nominator.
 It takes 122 hours for the traditional solver to solve a problem in a cluster with 56 cores CPU and 128 GPUs while SDPNAL+ solves it within 1.5 hours in a normal desktop PC.

-Applications in data science and Grab
+Applications in Data Science and Grab

 The novel technology of the software SDPNAL+ also contributes to data science and AI (Artificial Intelligence) community.
-Mathematical optimization is the essential foundation of machine learning and AI.
+Mathematical optimisation is the essential foundation of machine learning and AI.
 Many large-scale machine learning problems can be solved by the algorithms used in the software, for example, Lasso problems, support vector machine and deep learning.
 Consequently, the novel technology can be applied to voice search, voice-activated assistants, face perception, automatic translation, cancer detection, and so on.

 The text of the award citation is below:

-Biography of the winners
+Biography of the Winners